-· the portion of our revenue attributable to IoT Connectivity and IoT Services, including hardware and other sales;

-- · our ability to manage the businesses we have acquired, and to integrate and manage any future acquisitions of businesses; - · fluctuations in demand, including due to seasonality or broader economic factors, for our platforms and solutions; - · changes in pricing by us in response to competitive pricing actions; - the ability of our hardware vendors to continue to manufacture high-quality products and to supply sufficient components and products to meet our demands; - · the timing and success of introductions of new solutions, products or upgrades by us or our competitors and the entrance of new competitors; - · changes in our business and pricing policies or those of our competitors; - our ability to control costs, including our operating expenses and the costs of the hardware we purchase; - · changes in U.S. trade policies, including new or potential tariffs or penalties on imported products; - · competition, including entry into the industry by new competitors and new offerings by existing competitors; - issues related to introductions of new or improved products such as supply chain disruptions or shortages of prior generation products or short-term decreased demand for next generation products; - perceived or actual problems with the security, privacy, integrity, reliability, quality or compatibility of our solutions, including those related to security breaches in our systems, our subscribers' systems, unscheduled downtime, or outages; - the amount and timing of expenditures, including those related to expanding our operations, including through acquisitions, increasing research and development, introducing new solutions or paying litigation expenses; - · the ability to effectively manage growth within existing and new markets domestically and abroad; - changes in the payment terms for our platforms and solutions; - · collectability of receivables due from customers and other third parties; - the strength of regional, national and global economies; and - the impact of natural disasters such as earthquakes, hurricanes, fires, power outages, floods, epidemics, pandemics and public health crises, including COVID-19, and other catastrophic events or man-made problems such as terrorism, civil unrest and actual or threatened armed conflict, or global or regional economic, political and social conditions.
+- the portion of our revenue attributable to IoT Connectivity and IoT Services, including hardware and other sales; - · our ability to manage the businesses we have acquired, and to integrate and manage any future acquisitions of businesses; - · fluctuations in demand, including due to seasonality or broader economic factors, for our platforms and solutions; - · changes in pricing by us in response to competitive pricing actions; - the ability of our hardware vendors to continue to manufacture high-quality products and to supply sufficient components and products to meet our demands; - · the timing and success of introductions of new solutions, products or upgrades by us or our competitors and the entrance of new competitors; - · changes in our business and pricing policies or those of our competitors; - · our ability to control costs, including our operating expenses and the costs of the hardware we purchase; - changes in U.S. trade policies, including new or potential tariffs or penalties on imported products; - · competition, including entry into the industry by new competitors and new offerings by existing competitors; - issues related to introductions of new or improved products such as supply chain disruptions or shortages of prior generation products or short-term decreased demand for next generation products; - perceived or actual problems with the security, privacy, integrity, reliability, quality or compatibility of our solutions, including those related to security breaches in our systems, our subscribers' systems, unscheduled downtime, or outages; - the amount and timing of expenditures, including those related to expanding our operations, including through acquisitions, increasing research and development, introducing new solutions or paying litigation expenses; - · the ability to effectively manage growth within existing and new markets domestically and abroad; - · changes in the payment terms for our platforms and solutions; - · collectability of receivables due from customers and other third parties; - · the strength of regional, national and global economies; and - the impact of natural disasters such as earthquakes, hurricanes, fires, power outages, floods, epidemics, pandemics and public health crises, including COVID-19, and other catastrophic events or man-made problems such as terrorism, civil unrest and actual or threatened armed conflict, or global or regional economic, political and social conditions.

 Fluctuations in our quarterly operating results may be particularly pronounced in the current economic environment.
 Due to the foregoing factors and the other risks discussed in this Annual Report, you should not rely on quarter-to-quarter comparisons of our results of operations as an indication of our future performance.
-For the same reason, you should not consider our recent revenue growth and changes in Adjusted EBITDA or results of one quarter as indicative of our future performance.
-See the "Non-GAAP Measures" section of Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" for a discussion of the limitations of Adjusted EBITDA and a reconciliation of Adjusted EBITDA from net loss, the most directly comparable GAAP measurement, for the years ended December 31, 2022 and, 2021.
+For the same reason, you should not rely on quarter-to-quarter comparisons of our results of operations and changes in Adjusted EBITDA or a nessults of one quarter as indicative of our future performance.
+See the "Non-GAAP Measures" section of Henry T. Succession and Analysis of Financial Condition and Results of Operations' for a discussment, for the years ended December 31, 2022 and 2021.